Donutellko/SmnsTest/README.md

 Alternatively, I could have used `@BeforeEach` to clear and fill database before testing each of these cases instead, and it might be reasonable for actual project, but I right now I don't see or know a strong reason to do make it, and decided to keep it this, more simple and fast, way.

-### Measurment scales
-It is possible to add an additional request field to clarify, which scale (Celcius, Fahrenheit or Kelvin) is used, and also to convert every value to same scale, before saving it, for consistency.

 ## Database population
 For database population there is a `/test/populate?count=X` request, which generates random values.